mrmotes/holloway-deck-v0/notes/holloway-deck-dietpi-installation.md

 - Keyboard: Keychron K3 Version 2, 75% Layout 84 Keys Ultra-Slim

 > [!TIP]
-> This was the only monitor I had available.
-I would **highly** recommend a monitor that is much smaller.
-My ideal size would be around 10.1 inches.
+> A 27" monitor is too big for a writerDeck, but it's what I had available.
+I would recommend something significantly smaller, like 10.1".

 ### System
 - DietPi v9.19.2
 - `cage` Wayland kiosk compositor